lavinjj/angular2_getting_started/ReadMe.md

 This will execute the Typescript compiler and use the default compile settings in the tsconfig.json file to watch the files and recompile them as they change.

-To test teh app you can run the http-server in teh example directory using the following command:
+To test the app you can run the http-server in teh example directory using the following command:

     http-server